 Empirically yes.
+In fact, breaststroke is the slowest forward moving sport of all sports!
 The 100 meter breaststroke World Record is almost 10 seconds slower than the 100 meter freestyle World Record.
-But it is like comparing apples with pears.
+But it is like comparing apples with oranges.
 Breaststroke is a very different movement and as we have already mentioned, propulsion is garnered in a different way than other strokes.
 Add to that the more vertical body position, which exposes the body to a lot more frontal drag than the other stroke.
 Therefor we could make an argument for it not being the slowest stroke.

 Being the slowest in terms of speed, it hasn’t always been the 'sexiest' stroke to swim.
 Hence the bad reputation.
 But that has changed over the recent years since Adam Peaty arrived on the scene with his big lion tattoo, impressive physique and breaking one world record after the other.
 Let's say he brought 'sexy' back to breaststroke.
 And we at SwimGym thank him for that!